aquariumbio/aquarium/docs/development/index.md

 The variants of `docker-compose.yml` files determine how the services used by Aquarium are configured.
 Within the aquarium repository these are set to run Aquarium using MySQL for the database, minio for S3, and nginx as the reverse proxy.
-The compose files mount relevant files in the `docker` sub-directory, which is where the database and S3 files are stored.
-The S3 data files depend on the `S3_SECRET_ACCESS_KEY` and so have to be removed when this value is changed, so be careful if data needs to be kept.

 The scripts `aquarium.sh` and `develop-compose.sh` are convenience scripts for running the `docker-compose` commands for Aquarium in production and development modes.